SystemsApproach/tcpcc/avoidance.rst

 flows.

-One striking feature of BBR compared to the other approaches we have seen is that it does not rely solely on ``cwnd`` to determine how much data is put in flight.
+One striking feature of BBR compared to the other approaches we have seen is that it does not rely solely on ``CongestionWindow`` to determine how much data is put in flight.
 Notably, BBR also tries to smooth out the rate at which a sender puts data into the network in an effort to avoid bursts that would lead to excessive queuing.
 Under ideal conditions,